TykTechnologies/tyk-docs-hugo/tyk-docs/content/analytics-and-reporting/useful-debug-modes.md

 > This will enable detailed recording for only apis the key is used to access.

+Please note that each of these methods have different level of priorities.
+The order below describes how the gateway determines if detailed recording needs to be enabled:

+- API level is checked.
+If enabled, record detailed logs else go to the next step.
+- Key level.
+If enabled, record detailed logs else go to the next step.
+- Global configuration.

 You will also need Tyk Pump configured to move your data into your preferred data store.